Aportio/itsm-rest-api-reference/README.md

 ## Authentication

-The API specification does to mandate a particular kind of authentication.
+The API specification doesn't mandate a particular kind of authentication.
 Aportio's client for this API is designed to be flexible and over time support different authentication mechanisms, as required by customers or 3rd parties who implement the generic API backend.